 Digitiser the Show

-Those other folks all have their own YouTube channels, but Gannon is our favourite as he was immediately charismatic and lined up some of the best laughs thanks to his on-screen charisma and obvious personality clicking with Mr. Biffo.
+Those other folks all have YouTube channels, but Gannon is our favourite as he was immediately charismatic and lined up some of the best laughs thanks to his charisma and obvious personality clicking with Mr. Biffo.

 Yeah, so the first episode was above… but it’s now offline as Mr. Biffo works on editing it to a higher standard.
 Although there wasn’t much wrong with it, in our opinion, as we don’t get hepped up about minor niggling issues.